danielbodnar/awesome-stars/README.md

 - [model-zoo/shift-ctrl-f](https://github.com/model-zoo/shift-ctrl-f) - 🔎 Search the information available on a webpage using natural language instead of an exact string match.
 - [jackyzha0/tabspace](https://github.com/jackyzha0/tabspace) - ✍️ A scratchspace for your new Tab page
 - [AutomaApp/automa](https://github.com/AutomaApp/automa) - A browser extension for automating your browser by connecting blocks
-- [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file
+- [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for saving a faithful copy of a complete web page in a single HTML file
 - [alyssaxuu/omni](https://github.com/alyssaxuu/omni) - The all-in-one tool to supercharge your productivity ⌨️
 - [floccusaddon/floccus](https://github.com/floccusaddon/floccus) - :cloud: Sync your bookmarks privately across browsers and devices

 ## clean-architecture

+- [harvic3/nodetskeleton](https://github.com/harvic3/nodetskeleton) - A NodeJs Skeleton based in Clean Architecture to use TypeScript with ExpressJS, KoaJS or any other web server framework.
+Please give star to project to show respect to author and effort. 🤗
 - [dzungtran/echo-rest-api](https://github.com/dzungtran/echo-rest-api) - A Golang restful API boilerplate based on Echo framework v4.
 Includes tools for module generation, db migration, authorization, modular, authentication and more.
 - [pvarentsov/typescript-clean-architecture](https://github.com/pvarentsov/typescript-clean-architecture) - It is my attempt to create Clean Architecture based application in TypeScript.
 - [mhss1/MyBrain](https://github.com/mhss1/MyBrain) - Open-source, All-in-one productivity app for Tasks, Notes, Calendar, Diary and Bookmarks.